grafana/grafana/docs/sources/datasources/elasticsearch/_index.md

 > **Note:** Available in Grafana v7.3 and higher.

 To sign requests to your Amazon Elasticsearch Service domain, you can enable SigV4 in Grafana's [configuration]({{< relref "../../setup-grafana/configure-grafana/#sigv4_auth_enabled" >}}).
-If you are on Hosted Grafana please reach out to support to have this set.
+If you are on Hosted Grafana please reach out to [Support](https://grafana.com/contact) to have this set.

 Once AWS SigV4 is enabled, you can configure it on the Elasticsearch data source configuration page.
 For more information about AWS authentication options, refer to [AWS authentication]({{< relref "../aws-cloudwatch/aws-authentication/" >}}).